UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 set secondaryRole.advanced.timeout 200
 set secondaryRole.advanced.timeoutAction secondary
 set secondaryRole.advanced.safetyMargin 0
-set secondaryRole.advanced.triggerByRelease false
+set secondaryRole.advanced.triggerByRelease 0
-set secondaryRole.advanced.doubletapToPrimary true
+set secondaryRole.advanced.doubletapToPrimary 1
 set secondaryRole.advanced.doubletapTime 200
 ```

-This configuration will trigger secondary role whenever the dual-role key is pressed for more than 200ms, i.e., just a very slightly prolonged activation will trigger secondary role.
+Above configuration will trigger secondary role whenever the dual-role key is pressed for more than 200ms, i.e., just a very slightly prolonged activation will trigger secondary role.

 Furthermore, this configuration allows you to activate primary role by doubletap and hold.
 You may want this on your space key, or other primary key that is often used to produce a row of characters.